walter-la/FluentValidation.EFCore/README.md

 A mapping validation rule from Entity Framework Core.

 ### Get Started
-FluentValidation.EFCore can be installed using the Nuget package manager or the `dotnet` CLI.
+Walterla.FluentValidation.EntityFrameworkCore can be installed using the Nuget package manager or the `dotnet` CLI.

 ```
-Install-Package FluentValidation.EFCore
+Install-Package Walterla.FluentValidation.EntityFrameworkCore
 ```

 ### Dependency Injection